Books of Significance

 My very first score in Automatic Control Theory (Dr. Bhattacharyya) was a “20”.

 I remember that day ... sitting in my classroom chair staring at that number: "20".
 It was a shock.
 For several minutes I could not even process the event.
 I saw myself calling my parents to let them know I was flunking out.
-I saw myself framing houses or working at a truck wash for the rest of my life.
+Was I was going to frame houses or work at a truck wash for the rest of my life?
 How does one recover from a "20"?